Get the latest information and updates about the changes occurring as the University and the community respond to Coronavirus (COVID-19).

 This will open a virtual Windows machine with all the software that the DAAP labs have.
 The computing power is substantial but the experience will be affected by network traffic and your internet connection.
 The more bandwidth being consumed, the “choppier” the response will be.

-2. Students are encouraged to check their UC email, as well as Canvas/Blackboard, for more information and next steps from course instructors.
-Most course content will now be deployed on these platforms.
+Students are encouraged to check their UC email, as well as Canvas, for more information and next steps from course instructors.
+Course content will now be deployed on these platforms.

 There are a couple of options to assist:

 To check out these computers, students must sign up for the NEXT Apprenticeship Program.